top of page

 Central Harlem Shared space with Exquisite Vibez, 2308 Adam Clayton Powell Jr. Blvd between W 135th and W 136th Sts

-Chef Melvin “Boots” Johnson's Southern-style biscuit spot has moved yet again, now operating out of Jamaican restaurant Exquisite Vibez from 8am to 2pm.
+Chef Melvin “Boots” Johnson's Southern-style biscuit spot has moved for a second time, now operating out of Jamaican restaurant Exquisite Vibez from 8am to 2pm.

 Central Harlem 55 St. Nicholas Ave and W 113th St